Creating a process form

 To rename your process form, simply click on the More options button () on your process form.
 Click Rename.
 Change your form's name and description.
 Similarly, click the Archive button to archive a process form temporarily.

 Every process comes with its own form, workflow, and permissions.
 As an application developer, open the process form and click the tabs with these names on the left navigation bar to access these properties.

 All the process forms that you create sits on the Process forms gallery.
 Use the search bar to quickly find a specific process form.

-Forms let you define what data is necessary to move an item through your flow.
-Forms are used for workflows like processes and case systems.
+Forms let you define the data necessary to move an item through your flow.
+Forms are used for workflows like processes and boards.
 They are made up of sections, fields, and tables.